Ordisoftware/Hebrew-Calendar/README.md

 ## Future improvements

-- Add export celebrations board.
+- Add export celebrations and new moons boards.
-- Add print celebrations board.
+- Add print celebrations and new moons boards.
 - Add dark theme for month view.
 - Add moon months description form and menu in tools.
 - Add a different tray icon to indicate if shabat or a celebration shabat day is running.